Programming641/computer_vision_algorithm3/README.md

 At the end of the processing, it will write all shapes with all pixel numbers into file.

-reading shapes file.py now takes it further with the shapes file created.
-But I am still working on the actual stuff....
+recreate shapes.py takes it further with the shapes file created above.
+It reads the shape's file created and recreates each shape.
+But finding shape algorithm is weak!
+I need to work on this.....

-Upcoming next is reading the shapes in the file and recreate each shape as a image.